Canceling a Group X Class

 Spinning FAQ

-What is the difference between your Spinning ® program other cycling programs?
+What is the difference between your Spinning ® program and other cycling programs?

 Each class offers participants of all fitness levels the chance to experience the benefits of calorie-burning, energizing workouts at a self-directed pace.
-Our bikes have a SPINPower® Computer Console that offers the riders the most accurate reading of watts and kilojoules for detailed training data about calorie burning workouts, increased strength, and improved overall fitness.
+Our bikes feature a SPINPower® Computer Console that provides riders with the most accurate watt and kilojoule readings for detailed training data on calorie-burning workouts, increased strength, and improved overall fitness.
 It is our hope that every ride is your best ride.

 Visit spinning.com for more information regarding this comprehensive cycling program.